nnarain/cmake-avr-toolchain/README.md

 # CMake AVR Toolchain

 A toolchain file for working with `avr-gcc`.
-Modified from the original branch to add support for precompiled objects and libraries.

 Usage
 -----